Designing and Static Analysis of the Roll Cage of an All-Terrain Vehicle (SAE e-Baja) 2020-28-0378

-An All-Terrain Vehicle (ATV) as defined by the American National standards institute (ANSI) is a vehicle that travels on low-pressure tires and with a seat that is straddled by the operator, along with the handlebars for steering control.
+An All-Terrain Vehicle (ATV) as defined by the American National Standards Institute (ANSI) is a vehicle that travels on low pressure tires and with a seat that is straddled by the operator, along with the handlebars for steering control.
 A roll cage can be defined as a skeleton of an ATV.
-In case of impacts and rollover incidents, the roll cage is responsible for the protection of the driver.
+It forms a structural base and 3-D shell around the driver.
+In case of impacts and roll over incidents, the roll cage is responsible for the protection of driver.
 The objective is to design, analyze and optimize the roll cage under a set of particular rules given by Society of Automotive Engineers (SAE).
-The designing is carried out using CATIA-V5 software according to the guidelines and rules.
-It is done in such a manner that no rule is being violated as well as give appropriate strength to the roll cage.
-The static analysis is carried out using CATIA-V5 software for different collisions like front, side, rear, and rollover.
+The static analysis is carried out using CATIA V5 software for different collisions like front, side, rear and roll over.
 The main objective of the analysis is to obtain a roll cage enough strong to bear such adverse conditions as well as light in weight for better performance.
-The force acting on the various parts of the roll cage is calculated according to the maximum speed that the vehicle can attain by using the Work-Energy Theorem.
-For rollover case, it is assumed that the vehicle falls from the maximum height possible during the endurance on the track and the corresponding force is calculated.
-Von-mises stress is then obtained for various collisions.
-The safety of the roll cage can be ensured by obtaining optimum factor of safety.
-During the analysis, the forces came out to be 13000N for front, 6000N for rear, 6000N for side and 7500N for rollover impact.
-For each case, the factor of safety came out to be between a safe limit.
+The safety of roll cage can be ensured by obtaining optimum factor of safety.